 Good Advice for New Home Schoolers: Deschool

 Deschooling refers to the period of time it takes a child recently removed from school to get used to the unstructured environment of homeschooling.
-During this period the child learns to relax and recapture their love for learning.
-It is often suggested a child may take one month per school year to deschool (eg. 3 years in school = 3 months to deschool).
 It is a mindset shift for a child (and the new homeschooling parent).
 A helpful analogy may be the feeling that you have when you first begin a long holiday after a long period of work.
-It usually takes a while to wind down before you are refreshed.
+It usually takes a while to relax before you are refreshed.

 A child who has been spoon fed their education up until now can find it difficult to know what to do without being organised by someone else and electronic entertainment is an easy option.
 Whilst this may be a part of their deschooling, I encourage you to help your child look for other natural learning opportunities.
 You want to start establishing new educational habits so try to set up a boundary with edutainment early.
 Reading books, getting out in nature, learning how to cook, doing some exercise, starting a project like making over their bedroom, are all productive activities.